Main content

 Overview and metadata sections

-Ann Price Gibson Paschall Jackson, a Quaker minister, was born in 1792 to Samuel and Mary Price Gibson of Darby, Pennsylvania.
-In 1811 she married Thomas Jacob Paschall.
-He died in 1819, leaving her with two young children, Mary and Stephen.
-Her children married another set of siblings, Philip and Ann Sharples, children of Nathan and Martha (Price) Sharples of Chester County.
+Ann Price Gibson Paschall Jackson (1792-1874) was the daughter of Samuel Gibson (1762-1836) and Mary Price Gibson of Darby, Pennsylvania.
+In 1811 she married Thomas Jacob Paschall, a farmer.
+He died in 1819, leaving her with two young children, Mary Ann and Stephen.
+Her children married another set of siblings, Philip Price Sharples and Ann Sharples, children of Nathan and Martha (Price) Sharples of Chester County.
 In 1831, Ann P. Paschall was recorded as a minister by Darby Monthly Meeting (Hicksite).
 In 1833 she married Halliday Jackson, prominent Quaker minister and member of New Garden and Darby Monthly Meetings.
 He died in 1835.
 In 1849, Ann P. Jackson removed to Birmingham Monthly Meeting where her children were members.

-The collection was donated by Elizabeth Foulke Sharples Pusey, a descendent of the Sharples and Paschall families.
+The original items in the collection were donated by Elizabeth Foulke Sharples Pusey, a descendent of the Sharples and Paschall families.
 Notes in various manuscript journals indicate it probably descended through the line of Alfred D. Sharples, son of Philip and Mary (Paschall) Sharples and grandson of Ann P. Jackson.
 Elizabeth Pusey was his granddaughter and the great-great granddaughter of Ann P. Jackson (Ann Price Gibson Paschall Jackson), Quaker minister of Darby Monthly Meeting.

 Gift of Elizabeth Sharples Pusey, 1978.